wangziqi2013/wangziqi2013.github.io/_posts/2020-06-05-increasing-tlb-reach-using-super-pages-backed-by-shadow-memory.markdown

 target address is in the shadow address space, the MTLB is queried.
 Any invalid entry in the page table is considered as a paged out, which is delivered back to the OS as a page fault via external exception.
 The paper suggests that some architectures do not expect page faults from an external source after in-core TLB lookup.
 In this case, the external exception should indicate that the memory operation failed (e.g. parity error).
+On receiving such an exception, the OS should check whether the exception target address lies within the shadow address space, and that whether it is truly a MTLB page fault.
+The MTLB hardware should set a special mark in the page table to signal the cause of the page fault.